minio/directpv-docs/content/concepts/metrics.md

   Total number of bytes allocated to the volume

-The following additional metrics are available in release 4.0.17 or later.
+The following additional metrics are available in release 4.0.17 or 4.1.5 and later releases.

 - `directpv_stats_drive_ready`